Konstanz Synagogue

 Is photography allowed?

-Photography policies may vary, so it is advisable to check for specific guidelines upon your arrival.
+Photography policies may vary, so it’s recommended to check in advance or ask for permission upon your visit.

 Are there guided tours?